Moniet/pomodoro_clock/README.md

 The Pomodoro Clock has a to-do list to help keep track of items while having a timer whose intervals are adjustable

-I first thought of building a Pomodoro clock while reading the [freecodecamp]() blog online.
+I first thought of building a pomodoro clock while reading the [freecodecamp]() blog online.
 They suggested building a pomodoro clock as a javascript challenge.

 I knew I wanted the design to look attractive, so I began creating mockups on Affinity Designer.